chriscochrane/r3-snyk-tool/README.md

 |JIRA_USER|Jira username, typically your email address.|
 |JIRA_API_TOKEN|Jira API token.
 You can create this in Jira yourself.|

+## Installation
+From the root directory of this project, run:

+`pip install .`

+This installs the r3snyk application as Python application `sk` (saves typing)

+To uninstall:

+`pip uninstall r3snyk`

 ## Running the tool
 It can be run from the command-line thus: